-The art history major is best suited to the student who wants to pursue graduate study in art history.
-A foundation of fine arts courses introduces the art history student to the basic theories of art, the handling of traditional media, and the fundamental techniques of design.
-This fine arts foundation is combined with a full range of courses in art history covering the history of western art from its beginnings to the contemporary scene.
+The art history program is best suited to the student who wants to pursue graduate study in art history.
+A foundation of fine arts studio courses introduces the art history student to the basic theories of art, the handling of traditional media, and the fundamental techniques of design.
+This studio arts foundation is combined with a full range of courses in art history covering the history of western art from its beginnings to the contemporary scene, all grounded in the social impact of the arts.
 Internships are available in local museums for qualified students.
-Art history majors are strongly encouraged to participate in Marian University’s study abroad program.
-Recent courses have highlighted the culture, history, art, and literature of Italy, Greece, France, and Turkey.
+Art history students are strongly encouraged to participate in Marian University’s study abroad program.
+Recent courses have highlighted the culture, history, art, and literature of Italy, Greece, France, Turkey, and Spain.

-Major for Bachelor of Arts Degree (B.A.) in Art History
+Major for Bachelor of Arts Degree (B.A.) in Visual and Creative Arts: Art History

 Minor in Art History

 26 total credits in ARH and ART.
 Required ARH courses are 240, 247, and the selection of three courses from 330, 335, 337, 342, 343, 344, 346, 347, 357, or 380.
 Also required are ART 110, 120, and one course from ART 105, 201, 237, 255, 300.